WHAT WE DO AT OUR SHELTER

 SPAY & NEUTER PROGRAM

-Spay/Neuter is the most important step we can take to reduce the amount of unwanted pets entering shelters.
-This is a large part of what we do.
-Our medical staff spends several hours a day dedicated just to sterilization surgeries.
+Spay/Neuter is the most important program we have to help reduce the amount of unwanted pets living in the streets of Cozumel.
+Our medical staff spends several hours a day dedicated to sterilization surgeries.

-In the spring and fall we are overwhelmed with litters of kittens and puppies that were either found abandoned or surrendered by their owners.
+In the spring and fall we are overwhelmed with litters of kittens and puppies that are either found abandoned at the Humane Society doors or surrendered by people who encounter them on the street.
 As we receive them we do our best to educate the owners on the importance of spaying and neutering their animals.
-Our goal is to make spay/neuter more familiar and available to the all of Cozumel Mexico.
+Our goal is to make spay/neuter more familiar and available to the people of Cozumel, Mexico.

 Your donations will help us continue this important service.